retiutut/PeacePong/README.md

 Based On: https://github.com/ainc/unity-pong

 Uses latest Unity LTS and WebGL.
+Built locally, pushed, then deployed to GitHub Pages using GitHub Actions.

 ____